 The RGB LEDs are powered by the P3V3 rail.
+However, these LEDs are not included in current measurements by the MCULink Energy Monitor circuit.
 These LEDs are controlled by transistors, Q8 and Q9, which allow the LEDs to operate while being controlled by GPIOs that are powered at a voltage less than P3V3.

-2 MCX-N5XX-EVK functional description
+2 MCX-N9XX-EVK functional description

-This section describes the features and functions of the MCX-N5XX-EVK board.
+This section describes the features and functions of the MCX-N9XX-EVK board.
 You can use the functionality described in this section as a reference while designing your own target board.

-Note: For more details on the MCX N5XX MCU, see MCX N94x, N54x Product Family Data Sheet and MCX-Nx4x Reference Manual.
+Note: For more details on the MCX-N9XX MCU, see MCX N94x, N54x Product Family Data Sheet and MCX Nx4x Reference Manual.